Pelosi's Taiwan trip leaves Asian countries nervously awaiting China's response

 Anwar says with Russia invading Ukraine, "We are all very nervous."
 The prospect of China moving on Taiwan, replicating events in Europe, looms over Asia, she says.

-She says the Taiwan visit by such a high-ranking U.S. official flouted the one-China policy many countries adhere to when they conduct business with Taiwan, but refrain from sending their senior-most figures.
-"It's a matter of face for China," Anwar says, and this "is spitting in their face."
+Anwar says the Taiwan visit by such a high-ranking U.S. official flouted the one-China policy that many countries adhere to when they conduct business with Taiwan, but refrain from sending their senior-most figures.
+"It's a matter of face for China," she says, and this "is spitting in their face."

 Anwar questions what the endgame is for the United States: "Does it want an open war with China over Taiwan?"